Pelvic Floor/Bladder Training Exercises

 Bladder training may also be combined with pelvic floor muscle training for stress or mixed urinary incontinence.

 Vaginal inserts and pessaries are available to treat bladder and pelvic support problems.
 These are devices inserted into the vagina to help support the uterus, bladder, urethra and rectum.
-A number of types are obtainable from Somerset Urology Associates, and will be tailored to fit your body.
+A number of types are obtainable from Somerset Urology, and will be tailored to fit your body.

 Surgery to restore the normal position of the bladder neck and urethra may be a last resort, and many surgical options are successful.